openSUSE/open-build-service/README.md

 ```

 2. Configure the OBS repository server address
-Edit the file
+In the file
 ```
 /etc/sysconfig/obs-server
 ```

-and change the variable *OBS_REPO_SERVERS* to the hostname of the machine where the repository server is running.
+change a variable *OBS_REPO_SERVERS* to the hostname of the machine where the repository server is running
 ```
-OBS_REPO_SERVERS="myobsserver:5252"
+OBS_REPO_SERVERS="myreposerver:5252"
 ```

 3. Start the worker